 Lies or false statements (other than honest mistakes) are taken very seriously by U.S. Citizenship and Immigration Services (USCIS), the authority in charge of reviewing applications for naturalization or U.S. citizenship.
 Here's what you should know.
+They undermine the applicant's ability to show the good moral character that's a basic citizenship requirement.

 Many applicants come up against facts they wish USCIS didn't have to know about.
-These might include, for example, a criminal arrest, long absences from the United States in the years leading up to the citizenship application, or a year in which they should have filed U.S. income taxes or paid child support, but didn't.
+These might include, for example, a criminal arrest, lengthy absences from the United States in the years leading up to the citizenship application, or a year in which they should have filed U.S. income taxes or paid child support, but didn't.

 It doesn't matter what the lie is about, however.
-Even a small lie--or an apparent lie, based on the applicant's inconsistent statements--is viewed as enough to justify a denial of citizenship.
+Even a small lie, or an apparent lie, based on the applicant's inconsistent statements is viewed as enough to justify a denial of citizenship.

 When you fill out the USCIS Form N-400 application for naturalized citizenship, you will notice that above your signature, you must certify "under penalty of perjury" that all the information you enter there is "complete, true, and correct."
 That's a serious promise; perjury, or lying under oath, is considered a crime in and of itself.